avajs/eslint-plugin-ava/docs/rules/prefer-t-regexp.md

-# Prefer using `t.regexp` to test regular expression
+# Prefer using `t.regex()` to test regular expression

-AVA [regexp assertion](https://github.com/avajs/ava/blob/master/docs/03-assertions.md#regexcontents-regex-message) can test a string against a regular expression.
+The AVA [`t.regex()` assertion](https://github.com/avajs/ava/blob/master/docs/03-assertions.md#regexcontents-regex-message) can test a string against a regular expression.

-This rule will enforce the use of that assertion method instead of manually using `.test()` on a regular expression.
-This will make you code look clearer and produce better output.
+This rule will enforce the use of `t.regex()` instead of manually using `RegExp#test()`, which will make your code look clearer and produce better failure output.

 ## Fail